roninbar/ip-tcp-http/README.md

     -   You can think of a process as a kind of "bubble" that the OS inflates around the application's code and data, isolating it from the rest of the software running on the computer at the same time.
 -   The process gives the application code the illusion that it the only program running on the computer.
 -   If an application crashes, it doesn't crash the whole system.
+-   Incoming IP packets are received by the OS.
+-   However, most packets are meant to be handled by some specific application.
+For example, an HTTP response should go to the browser that requested it.
+-   If we let each running process pick the packets it wants to handle, bad things are going to happen.

 #### IPC